jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (i) the rights become an attributing interest in a FIF because 1 of the exemptions in sections EX 31 to EX 43 ceases to apply; or
     (ii) the person starts having FIF income or loss from the rights because they incur a cost on an attributing interest in a FIF and exceed the $50,000 threshold in sections CQ 5(1)﻿(d) or (e) (When FIF income arises) and DN 6(1)﻿(d) or (e) (When FIF loss arises).
 Market value for cost-based methods
-(2) If the person uses the comparative value method, deemed rate of return method, the fair dividend rate method, or the cost method to calculate FIF income or loss from the rights for the period following the change, the person is treated as having—
+(2) If the person uses the comparative value method, deemed rate of return method, the fair dividend rate method, the cost method, or the revenue account method to calculate FIF income or loss from the rights for the period following the change, the person is treated as having—
   (a) disposed of the rights to an unrelated person immediately before the change; and (b) reacquired them immediately after the change; and (c) received for the disposal and paid for the reacquisition an amount equal to their market value at the time.